jpulakka/nordpool_diff/README.md

-# nordpool_diff custom integration for Home Assistant
+# nordpool_diff custom component for Home Assistant

 Requires https://github.com/custom-components/nordpool

-Applies non-causal FIR differentiator[^1] to [Nord Pool](https://www.nordpoolgroup.com/) SPOT prices, resulting in predictive sensor that:

-* Gives positive output when electricity prices are going to increase in the next few hours
+Applies non-causal FIR differentiator[^1] to [Nord Pool](https://www.nordpoolgroup.com/) spot prices, resulting in a predictive sensor that gives positive output when the price of electricity for the current hour is cheaper compared to the next few hours (and negative output in the opposite case).
-* Gives negative output when electricity prices are going to decrease in the next few hours
-* Gives ~zero output when electricity prices are going to stay ~constant for the next few hours

-The output can be used for e.g. adjusting target temperature of a heater so that it will heat more before prices will go up (to allow heating less when prices are high), and let the temperature go down a bit before prices will go down.
+The output can be used for e.g. adjusting target temperature of a heater so that it will heat more just before prices will go up (to allow heating less when prices are high), and heat less just before prices will go down.

 Apart from potentially saving some money, this kind of "temporal shifting of heating" can also save the environment, because expensive peaks are produced by dirtier energy sources.